mnyrop/marii.info/_posts/2017-07-13-the-summer-of-puppets-3.md

 #### In: <span style="font-weight:400">[Jekyll Collections](https://github.com/mnyrop/bunraku-jekyll)</span><br>Tools: <span style="font-weight:400">[Liquid](https://shopify.github.io/liquid/)</span>

-YAML-Splitter also gives you the option to designate a layout for each collection, and will add that metadata to each markdown page it creates.
+Pagemaster also gives you the option to designate a layout for each collection, and will add that metadata to each markdown page it creates.
 I gave each type its own layout, for example `author-page.html`, shown below:

 <br><img src="{{ "/images/layout.png" | relative_url }}" style="box-shadow: 2px 2px 4pc #23352a;"/><br><br>